LA Network Manager

 The Array Morphing tool is an exclusive tool to control the characteristics affecting the resulting system frequency response (array size, listening distance, splay angle).
 The Array Morphing provides LF compensation and allows for smooth adjustment of the frequency response of a line source array, compensating for different array geometries and conditions of use.

-A new and complete suite of interactive tutorials has been developed to allow engineers on the road to learn how to operate LA Network Manager 2 at their own pace.
-The tutorials are structured into a logical progression with prerequisite levels, spanning from the LA Network Manager 2 basics to the most advanced software features and tips for advanced users.
-Users can check regularly for tutorial upgrades on the L-Acoustics website.
+An embedded help and a complete suite of interactive tutorials have been developed to allow engineers on the road to learn how to operate LA Network Manager 3 at their own pace.
+The tutorials are structured into a logical progression with prerequisite levels, spanning from the LA Network Manager 3 basics to the most advanced software features and tips for advanced users.

 - Screen resolution: 1024 x 768 minimum